 How to create a document management system with version control

-Version control software
+3. Version control software

 Naming conventions and information architecture are the cornerstones of a successful document management system.
-However, they can also become time-consuming when they’re used as a main method of version control.
+However, they can also become time-consuming when they’re used as the main method of version control.
 Version control software automates many processes around version control and provides added benefits that naming conventions alone can’t offer.

 In a nutshell: version control software simplifies the whole process of file versioning and provides added benefits to teams working with those files.